YanLiu96/master_project_image_caption/readme.md

 |matplotlib|3.2.2|
 |etc.|install in python3.7|

-Ok, now, If you can run below comand step by step to train the model !
+Ok, now, you can run below comand step by step to train the model !
 Also, you can open the train.py file and adjust some parameters or setting to train.
 It took more than an hour to train an epoch on an RTX 2080Ti GPU.

 ```txt
 python3 main.py -c data_prepare